 Producers make significant management and culling decisions based on test results, so the test they use must be accurate and reliable.
 We offer an ELISA test manufactured by VMRD of Pullman, Washington.
 The assay has a sensitivity of 100% and specificity of 99.6%.

-To use our CAE testing services please submit 2 mL of whole blood or 1 mL of serum.
+To use our CAE testing services please submit 2 mL of blood or 1 mL of serum.
 Please collect blood in red or tiger (grey and red) topped blood collection tubes.
-Check out our store if you need to purchase the proper collection supplies.
+Check out our store to purchase the proper collection supplies.

 CAE tests are run every Tuesday with results reporting Wednesday.
-Please download the submission form if you are interested in fast, accurate CAE testing of your goats.
-Price is just $5.00 per sample.
+Please download the Goat Submission Form if you are interested in fast, accurate CAE testing of your goats.
+Price is just $6.00 per sample.